Foxconn again shifts Wisconsin plan after Trump intervenes

 - UW study finds Seattle’s minimum wage is costing jobs

+“There’s no limit, frankly, to skepticism if the messaging isn’t coherent,” Evers told reporters.
+“I’m comfortable that they’re still committed to the state.
+They’re committed to this Generation 6 technology, but that doesn’t mean that we (won’t) encourage them to be more transparent and consistent in their messaging.”

-The Foxconn statement did not say whether the commitment to this size factory would affect the type of workers who would be employed in Wisconsin.
+The latest Foxconn statement did not say whether the commitment to this size factory would affect the type of workers who would be employed in Wisconsin.
 Foxconn executive Louis Woo told Reuters earlier this week that about three-quarters of workers in Wisconsin would be in research and development-type jobs, not manufacturing.
 Woo said the Wisconsin project would be more of a research hub, rather than having a manufacturing focus.

 A Foxconn spokeswoman had no immediate comment about what its plans to build the “Gen 6” factory would mean for the makeup of the workforce.
 The difference between a “Gen 10” and “Gen 6” plant rests with the size of the original glass used to make the screens.
 The larger plant, which had been part of Foxconn’s initial plans, would have used glass more than three-times as large as what the smaller facility will use.
 The “Gen 6” plant can make screens ranging in size from a smart phone to a 75-inch television, while the larger plant would have allowed for devices as large as 9½ feet by 11 feet.